George Terlep: Coaching career

 Terlep left the Browns in 1949 and finished his degree at Notre Dame, graduating cum laude in business administration.
 He then began a coaching career as an assistant at the University of South Carolina after Leahy, his former Notre Dame coach, recommended him.
 He worked at South Carolina for two seasons under head coach Rex Enright, a fellow Notre Dame graduate.
 He then moved to a job as an assistant at Vanderbilt University, where he remained through 1952.
 At Vanderbilt, he worked under head coach Bill Edwards.
-One of his colleagues there was defensive assistant Steve Belichick, the father of NFL coach Bill Belichick and a close friend of Terlep's until Belichick's death in 2005.
+One of his colleagues there was defensive assistant Steve Belichick, the father of NFL coach Bill Belichick and a close friend of Terlep's until Belichick died in 2005.

 Terlep's next stop was as backfield coach at Marquette University in Milwaukee in 1953 under head coach Lisle Blackbourn.
 Marquette finished with a 6–3–1 record that year, but Blackbourn resigned after the season to become the head coach of the NFL's Green Bay Packers.
 Terlep was a leading candidate to replace him, but was passed over in favor of Frosty Ferzacca, a Wisconsin high school coach.
 He left Marquette shortly thereafter to be backfield coach at the University of Pennsylvania under Steve Sebo.
 After two seasons during which the Penn Quakers failed to win a game, he left and took a job as backfield coach at Indiana University in 1956.
 He spent one season there.